Investment Banker in Sell-Side M&A

 What does an investment banker do in the M&A industry

-As an investment banker in the mergers and acquisitions space, there are two things that one does: one is to pitch themselves to prospective clients and get business from them by engaging in the buy or sell-side M&A and another is to execute the deals given by these clients.
+As an investment banker in the mergers and acquisitions space, there are two things that one does: one is to pitch their bank to prospective clients and get business from them by engaging in the buy or sell-side M&A and another is to execute the deals given by these clients.

-The objective of the banker in sell-side M&A is to sell the target company for the highest possible valuation, as this is what the company pays bankers for.
+The objective of the banker in sell-side M&A is to sell the target company for the highest possible valuation, as this is what the company pays bankers to do.
 Moreover, the banker’s commission is also dependent on the same, which ranges from 1% to 2% of the sale value.

 In sell-side M&A, the investment banker takes on several roles, including: